 Bob Vigars, Builder (1944-)

+Bob has been an incredible builder of the sport of track and field at several levels.
 He started the Western International Invitational Cross Country meet in 1977 on a cross country course that ran behind Brescia College.

 In 1986 Bob designed a Cross Country Course on Thames Valley Golf Course.
 That course has been used for 27 years and has hosted the Western International Meet 27 times, the Ontario University championship meet once and the Canadian University championship meet 6 times “The Valley” course is regarded as the best university cross country course in the country.

-Bob has been meet director for all of these events and that brings the number of events that he has directed in his career, including Track & Field, Cross Country and Gymnastics to an amazing 350.
+He has been meet director for all of these events and that brings the number of events that he has directed in his career, including Track & Field, Cross Country and Gymnastics to an amazing 350.

 Mike Illingworth, Builder (1954-2015)

 Mike was the expert that so many sought out whenever there were questions on rules or procedures.
 Mike was a long time official in Ontario.
 He was a throws official and reached the National Level.
 He was also one of the pioneers in Ontario as Photo Finish official and Technical Manager.
-His passion and dedication brought him to be the guru of technical manager in Ontario and Canada.
+His passion and dedication brought him to be the guru of technical services in Ontario and Canada.

 While a Director on the OTFA Board, he worked at many committees like the Policies and By Law Committee and chair for the Technical Committee.